 Return: Arrive back in Chiang Mai city 4:00pm – 4.30pm.

 Baggage Allowance: One small day pack per person.

 What to Bring: Hat, sunscreen, sandals/flip flops, walking shoes, change of clothing (as you may get muddy or wet), towel, camera & insect repellent.

 Operational Months: All year round.

-Fitness Level: Moderate – walk across a shallow stream via a bamboo bridge and enter the forest, following trails with some steep sections for about 2 hours, stopping to watch the elephants forage.
+Fitness Level: Moderate – cross a shallow stream via a bamboo bridge and enter the forest, following trails with some steep sections for about 2 hours, stopping to watch the elephants forage.

 Extra Activities: Watch local Karen women weave traditional handmade textiles and learn about Karen culture.

 Location: Mae Wang, South of Chiang Mai, Northern Thailand.

 Nearest Airport: Chiang Mai (CNX) – we recommend you stay in Chiang Mai city the night before your visit.
 Please note that we cannot collect you from Chiang Mai Airport – only from your Chiang Mai city hotel / guesthouse.

 Booking Details: Bookings close at 5pm (GMT+7) on the day before the date of your tour if made in person at our office or 24 hours in advance if booking online.
 A 30% non-refundable deposit is required to secure your booking.
 The balance should be paid at our Chiang Mai office by 8pm on the day before your tour.